Otho Holland Williams: Early war

-After the surrender of General John Burgoyne after the Battles of Saratoga, Williams was exchanged on January 16, 1778.
+Following General John Burgoyne's surrender after the Battles of Saratoga, Williams was exchanged for British prisoners on January 16, 1778.
 During his imprisonment, Williams had been promoted to colonel and given command of the 6th Maryland Regiment of the Maryland Line.
-Shortly after his release, he stated in a letter to the governor of Maryland that the regiment contained "...not above a hundred effective men... and that those are very indifferently clothed."
+However, Williams would never fully recover from the malnourishment and maltreatment in that prison and that may have been the exposure to tuberculosis which ultimately killed him decades later.
+Meanwhile, shortly after his release, Williams took command of the underperforming regiment and soon wrote governor of Maryland that the regiment contained "...not above a hundred effective men... and that those are very indifferently clothed."
 He further stated: "I heartily desire to join the army as soon as possible but certainly it had better be reinforced by a regiment without a colonel than by a colonel without a regiment."
-After joining Washington's army shortly before the Battle of Monmouth he learned that the regiment was noted for a looseness of discipline and was unable to stand with others in the line during battle.
+After joining Washington's army shortly before the Battle of Monmouth, Wiliams learned that the regiment was noted for loose discipline and inability to stand with others in the line during battle.
 Soon after he took effective command, the 6th Maryland Regiment became known as the equal, if not superior, to any in the whole army.